moderninterpreters/markup/README.md

 ## See also

-XHP for PHP, and Scala both support HTML/XML inside of code for very similar motivations.
+XHP for PHP, and Scala both support HTML inside of code for very similar motivations.

 ## License